 The next morning it was time for another kind of Willys parade, as scores of old Jeeps made their way back to their homes across the midwest and further afield.

-See the Midwest Willys Reunions website for details of future Reunions.
+See the Spring Willys Reunions website for details of future Reunions.

 Thanks to Dennis Caraway and the rest of the volunteers who do a great job putting together the annual Reunion. -- Derek Redmond